-This part of Scratch for Your Kids, has Mathemagic and Arithmetricks to make learning fun.
-Click the resource links or PDFs to add unplugged ideas to this list of 18.
+PART 2: SECTION 6 of Scratch for Your Kids, adds a touch of SCRATCH Magic to make primary Maths learning more fun.
+Click the resource links or PDFs to add unplugged ideas to this list of 18 topics.
 Have scissors and paper handy.
-Make great use of the Ready Steady Code grids, the last two backdrops in the library.
-There are ideas for kids of 10 or older to code Maths fun for the younger ones.
+You can make lots of use of the Ready Steady Code grids, the last two items in the Scratch backdrops library.
+Kids coding for younger kids: There are ideas for kids of 10 or older to code Maths fun for the younger ones.
 Parents, Teachers, Supervisors!
 You don’t need to know much Scratch, to use the ready-made Scratch interactives to help the kids with tricky learning concepts.
-Use visual thinking with Scratch to turn difficult problems into challenging puzzles.
-It’s all below.
+(16, 17 and 18 are especially for you).
+Scratch enables visual thinking to turn difficult problems into challenging puzzles.
+It’s all below and in the book.
 Enjoy!

 10-12 yr olds Code for 6-7 yr olds

 (01) Programmers create resources for others to use.
 Children enjoy coding for others to enjoy what they create.
 Here’s an example.
 A simple interactive learning resource by 10 – 12 year olds for children 3 or 4 years younger to use.
 The basic Numeracy level is for 6 to 7 year old children.
 The code is by 10+ year olds and beyond what you would expect of its users.
 For the coders, there is greater scope for their imagination.
 Frogs on the LilyPad could be Pandas feeding on bamboo shoots, Bees in a hive.
 Examples made by 11 year are shown on the PDF.